 - Navigate to the blocked website.
 It should now be unblocked.

-To unblock websites on Firefox with a proxy browser add-on:
+And here are instructions on how to unblock websites on Firefox with a proxy browser add-on:

 - Open the Firefox browser on your device.

 - Search for a proxy browser add-on.
 We recommend Surfshark’s Firefox Proxy.